hadyelsahar/t-rex/README.md

 | **T-REx**                | **6.2M Sent.**          | **642**           | **11M**         | **publicly available** |

 ## How is it built ?
-We use a set of components to read documents, entity linking and extract triples.
+We use an alignment pipeline which contains a set of components to read documents, entity linking and extract triples.
+We made it easy to use this pipeline over new text corpora and even plug your own annotator like Stanford NER Tagger, Babelfy, etc...
 For the triples, we have three methodologies that all rely on the distant supervision assumption.
 * The Nosubject aligner :
 Assumes that sentences in the same paragraph have the same subject.